British Steel (2016–present): History

 In late 2015 a preliminary agreement was made with Greybull Capital for the sale of the long products division.
 The sale was agreed to on 11 April 2016 for a nominal £1, with Greybull taking over the assets and liabilities of the division.
 At takeover the division employed approximately 5,000 workers, predominately in the UK.
 The sale was completed at the end of May 2016, with the resulting business renamed British Steel.
-As part of the takeover, new agreements were made with workers and unions, including a wage cut, end to bonus schemes, and the end of a final salary pension scheme.
+As part of the takeover, new agreements were made with workers and unions, including a wage cut, an end to bonus schemes, and the end of a final salary pension scheme.
 The British Steel Pension Scheme (BSPS) was not included in the sale.
 Thanks to a restructuring effort led by Bimlendra Jha (then Executive Chairman of Longs Steel U.K.) Greybull stated that at acquisition the business was profitable.

 In June 2017, it was reported that the previously loss-making plant at Scunthorpe was once again back in profit, a year after Greybull took the concern over from Tata Steel.
-The 2015-2016 financial year saw a loss of £79 million, while 2016-2017 produced a profit of £47 million before tax.
-In light of this, British Steel Limited announced that the 3% pay cut agreed to by the workers on takeover, would be reversed.
+The 2015–2016 financial year saw a loss of £79 million, while 2016–2017 produced a profit of £47 million before tax.
+In light of this, British Steel Limited announced that the 3% pay cut agreed to by the workers on takeover would be reversed.